vegaprotocol/specs/protocol/0000-incentivised-data-node.md

 - As the tests are done auotmatically through the system, we do not have an auutomated function that triggers a validator to perform this test;
   rather, the validators get an API call through which they can do a test is they so desire.

+The values of 40000 for the testing frequency, 105% for the sensitivite and 3 for the number of allowed failures in a row are network paramaeters (see below).

 ### Is the node up and responding (Needed for MVP / Sweetwater++)
 - Additionally validators will randomly query the APIs to confirm that the node is up and serving the data